jw-12138/cwgi-docs/src/pages/github-app.md

 1. **GitHub App name**

-   Give your app a name, this might be the hardest part.
+   Give your app a name, this might be the hardest part 🤡.

 2. **Homepage URL**